 Choosing the Right Size

-The first step is knowing what size your favicon file should be, and that depends on knowing where you’ll use it.
+Most importantly, the first step is knowing what size your favicon file should be.
+That in itself depends on knowing where you’ll use it.
 The standard size is 16 pixels, which you can use in most browsers and in your users’ Favorite bars.
 However, there are some alternatives.

 For example, 57 pixels is the size for the iPod Touch icon and first generation iOS systems.
 Newer systems require 114 pixels, and 96 pixels is the standard size for Google TV.

 Do you need all of these sizes?
 Probably not.
-What we recommend is two sizes, the standard 16 pixels and a 128 pixel size for the Google Chrome Store and other places where you need a large icon.
+What we recommend is two sizes.
+First the standard 16 pixels and secondly, a 128 pixel size for the Google Chrome Store and other places where you need a large icon.
 If you plan on marketing an app to iPhone users, then you’ll also need to create the appropriate favicon files for those uses.

 Choosing the Right Format